29 dead after ferry capsizes

 Indonesia: At least 29 dead after ferry capsizes

-At least 29 people have drowned after a passenger ferry capsized in Indonesia.

-69 people were rescued from the boat, while 40 are still missing, authorities say .
+Authorities in Indonesia say 69 people were rescued from the boat, while 40 are still missing.

-The boat hit bad weather a few hundred metres away from Sulawesi Island.

 -